I remember thinking I had done everything I could to prepare for my baby.

-“I had no idea how to handle everything postpartum while staying in the NICU for three weeks with your newborn, that you can have PTSD from staying in the NICU with your newborn for three weeks, the lack of self-care, that breastmilk supply increases medication side effects and you know – when you get released from the hospital and go home and think, ‘Oh God, what do I do now?
+“I had no idea how to handle everything postpartum while staying in the NICU for three weeks with your newborn.
+For example, that you can have PTSD from staying in the NICU with your newborn for three weeks, the lack of self-care, that breastmilk supply increases medication side effects and, you know, when you get released from the hospital and go home and think, ‘Oh God, what do I do now?
 How do I take care of this newborn?'” – Sarah M.

 “You read books and articles and take classes on how to take care of a baby after you give birth.
 But no one suggests you study up on how to take care of yourself after you give birth.
 I wish someone had told me to educate myself on how to take care of me after the baby was born.
 Matresence is SO real.
 I was completely taken off guard with how deeply I mourned who I used to be prior to becoming a mom.” – Heather S.

-“Postpartum OCD and anxiety disorder – everyone talks about PP depression and baby blues, but I wasn’t prepared to have extreme (almost crippling) OCD.” – Katie L.
+“Postpartum OCD and anxiety disorder—everyone talks about postpartum depression and baby blues, but I wasn’t prepared to have extreme (almost crippling) OCD.” – Katie L.